acquia/ember-http-hmac/README.md

 ## Installation

 ### As an addon
-Until the addon is published publically it can be installed directly from this repository.
+This addon can be installed via standard ember addon installation procedures:
-* `ember install git+ssh://git@github.com:acquia/ember-http-hmac.git`
+* `ember install ember-http-hmac`

 # To Dos
 * Create a test helper to register support